ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 local rect = display.newRect(300, 100, 50, 50)

-rect.fill.effect = "generator.time_tests.pingpong"
+rect.fill.effect = "generator.time.pingpong"
 `````

-See [precision issues](#precisionissues) for the motivation behind the transform.
+See the [precision issues](#precisionissues) below for the motivation behind these transforms.

 <a id="vertexsize"></a>